Human-Rights-Map-1008x567

 • In 2022 we joined nine other retailers and key stakeholders to launch an innovative mobile solution through the Just Good Work app to help workers coming through the UK Seasonal Worker Scheme (SWS) gain quality and safe seasonal work in the UK.
 The initiative enables workers to be more informed of the SWS recruitment process and feel empowered to know their rights and where to get support.
 With other retailers we have collectively identified this app as a proactive, preventative approach to reduce the risk of labour exploitation in the supply chain.

 • In 2022 we worked with key stakeholders to tackle growing risks associated with the UK Seasonal Worker Scheme (SWS).
-We played an active role in setting up two multi-stakeholder Seasonal Worker Roundtables that has led a wide range of activities and the establishment of the Seasonal Worker Scheme Taskforce in 2023 where Co-op is part of the governance group.
+In 2023, we supported the creation of the Seasonal Workers Scheme Taskforce, where Co-op is part of the governance group.
 Since 2023, we have co-sponsored a UK-wide Grower Roadshow which engaged with the range of stakeholders that use the Seasonal Workers Scheme to reduce labour exploitation risks and enhance the experiences of temporary seasonal workers that come to work in UK horticulture.
+In 2025, we co-funded a feasibility study on the Employer Pays Principle (EPP) and holding multistakeholder roundtables to discuss next steps to mitigate financial risks to seasonal workers.
+Through the SWS Taskforce, we have supported the roll out of worker surveys and the development of a multilingual seasonal worker support line, to be launched in 2026.
 Full details of the Taskforce’s activities over the last year can be found here.

-• In 2023 Co-op, alongside other members of the Seafood Ethics Action (SEA) Alliance, commissioned a review of worker welfare in Northern Irish seafood supply chains.
-We are committed to working collaboratively to follow-up on recommendations at an industry level.
-In 2024 SEA Alliance members have been supporting Northern Irish Producer Organisations to progress an action plan to address recommendations.
-In addition, SEA Alliance continues to build relationships with fisher support organisations and stakeholders to provide wider support to migrant crew across the UK catching sector.
+• In 2023 Co-op,alongside other members of the Seafood Ethics Action (SEA) Alliance, commissioned a review of worker welfare in Northern Irish seafood supply chains.
+In 2025 we provided financial support to a Human Rights Impact Assessment (HRIA) of the UK Nephrops industry which is contracted by SeaFish and due to completion in 2026.
+We continue to work collaboratively to build relationships with fisher support organisations and stakeholders to provide wider support to migrant crew across the UK catching sector.

 Future priorities